rwill86/Web-myFirstGit-Week-2/README.md

 # myFirstGit
-•	Project title
-•	A project description
+## A project description
+'''
+Some Description
+'''
-•	Install instructions
+## 	Instal instructions
-•	Run instructions
+## 	Run instructions

-•	Write a table of weeks for the course, and the course content.
+## 	Write a table of weeks for the course, and the course content.